wvanbreukelen/ZermeloRoosterPHP/README.md

 #### Authentation tokens
-To receive a authentation token for a specific student, you will need a code, that you can get from the Zermelo zportal itself.
+To receive an authentation token for a specific student, you will need a code, that you can get from the Zermelo zportal itself.
 Use the following method

 ```php